galtiparmak/Tournament-Managment-with-Spring-Boot/README.md

 Java Version: 17.0.10

 Important Note: Project works in local.
 Maven clear, install, test give no warning or error.
-However, I face some problems with building docker project.
-It must be about the Docker (maven functions working well).
+Builds the project in docker but can not run tests.
+I am assuming the problem is about connecting to database because mysql-db-dump.sql file gives silly errors I could not resolve.

 Implementation Choices